moderngl/opengl-registry/README.md

 python setup.py build_sphinx
 ```

-## Registry Info Details
+## Regsitry Info

-The registry is simply a huge xml file containing information about enums
+The registry is simply a huge xml file usually named `gl.xml` containing
-and functions.
+information about enums and functions.
+These are then referenced in

-The skeleton structure
+features (opengl/es versions) and extensions.
+This also includes
+required and removed enums and functions as the versions progress.

 ```xml
 <registry>